UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium-EN.md

 The **virtual keyboard** is a helpful aid in such cases.
 Every eScriptorium user can create their own virtual keyboards or import existing ones.
 The Unicode symbols stored in the respective virtual keyboard can be freely assigned.

-Whenever you are editing text lines in the transcriptrion view, you able to toggle the **"virtual keyboard"** on or off.
+Whenever you are editing text lines in the transcription view, you are able to toggle the **"virtual keyboard"** on or off.

 1. With the text line editor open, click on the blue **keyboard icon** in the top left corner.
 2. Next, click inside the editor.